Skip to main content

 Receive an invitation to apply.

 If your business is eligible, the Department of Commerce will send you the full application.
-You’ll need to be prepared to submit the following information:
+You’ll submit documentation including:

 3